vijayabme/kickstarter-analysis/README.md

 ### Limitations of the dataset
-The data has a category of theater and a subcategory called plays.
-We know the success rate for plays but we do not know the genre of the successful plays.
+The data has a category of theater and a subcategory called plays but there is no genre.
+We know the success rate for plays overall, but we do not know the genre of the successful plays.
 If we know which genre plays are more successful whether its comedy or romance or thrillers etc., we can figure out even more accurately how successful Louise might be in raising money for her play.

 ### Possible tables and graphs
 We can see if the play being a staff pick is more successful.
 For this I used countifs to count the successful plays based on whether it’s a staff pick or not.
 The play being a staff pick is making it 30% more succesful.
+So if Louises play is a staff pick she will have higher

 Also we can look at the box and whisker plots for pledged and goal amounts for the plays subcategory in US.